btrofimov/spark-enterprise-example/README.md

  * Repositories do not fire domain events

 Project uses:
- * Spring Boot/MVC for Facade application (just REST enpoints and read models)
+ * Read model: Spring Boot/MVC for Facade application (just REST enpoints and read models)
- * Kafka for data integration - delivering commands and events.
+ * Kafka for data integration (delivering commands and events).
- * Spark Streaming for command processing.
+ * Write model: Spark Streaming for command processing.
 All business logic lives on this side.

 The application itself is simple bulletin board with just two basic operations
  * add bulletin